xcore/sc_modbus_tcp/app_modbus_tcp/doc_quickstart/quickstart.rst

 For help in using xTIMEcomposer, try the xTIMEcomposer tutorial, which you can find by selecting Help->Tutorials from the xTIMEcomposer menu.

 Note that the Developer Column in the xTIMEcomposer on the right hand side of your screen provides information on the xSOFTip components you are using.
 Select the module_modbus_tcp component in the Project Explorer, and you will see its description together with API documentation.
-Having done this, click the `back` icon until you return to this quickstart guide within the Developer Column.
+Having done this, click the `back` icon until you return to this quick start guide within the Developer Column.

 Run the Application
 +++++++++++++++++++